mattpep/ncc/README.md

 comment counts (for post index pages).
 This part works without cookies or authentication - hence the name ncc.

+# Configuration

+In the spirit of 12factor.net, this application uses environment variables for configuration.
+The possible settings are:

+* `PORT` - which local port to run on
+* `DATABASE_URL` - how to connect to the database
+* `EXT_ENDOINT` - the prefix of the public-facing URL of this service (i.e.
+  outside of any loadbalancer or container which might be in use)

 # Some caveats

 Although this system does not generate, store, or make use of cookies for